Particle Acceleration in Collisionless Magnetically Arrested Disks

-The most accelerated electrons originate within the inner magnetosphere region where pair creation dynamics associated with the spark gap are known to be important \citep{crinquand20}.
-At the high optical depth to pair creation used here, gap particles are created in intermittent bursts of pairs originating close to the BH that are then accelerated outward (i.e., electrons) or inward (i.e., positrons).
-Fig.~\ref{fig:densmaps} shows the two distinct channels for the pair production cascade, which can be advected into the equatorial region (mainly accelerating positrons, panel \ref{fig:densmaps}b) or along the polar (jet) regions (mainly accelerating electrons, panel \ref{fig:densmaps}a).
-Especially the equatorial pair cascade (associated with significant unscreened electric fields \citep{supplemental}), which creates a \textit{bubble}, has not been seen before.
-For the modest multiplicity pair plasma (i.e., $n_{e^\pm}/n_\mathrm{GJ} \lesssim 5$), we note that the roles (i.e., inflowing/outflowing) of the leptons are primarily determined by the choice in the sign of $\bm{\Omega}_\mathrm{h} \cdot \bm{B}$; at higher multiplicities this asymmetry should vanish, and polar-cap acceleration should be highly diminished while reconnection-driven particle acceleration should remain mostly unchanged.
+The most accelerated electrons originate within and near the ergosphere region where pair creation dynamics associated with spark gaps are known to be important \citep{crinquand20}.
+At the high optical depth to pair creation used here, the gap is small (${\sim}0.01 r_\mathrm{g}$) and pairs are created in intermittent bursts originating close to the BH that are then accelerated outward (i.e., electrons) or inward (i.e., positrons).
+Fig.~\ref{fig:densmaps} shows the two distinct channels for the pair production cascade, which can be advected into the equatorial region (mainly accelerating positrons, Fig.~\ref{fig:densmaps}b) or along the polar (jet) regions (mainly accelerating electrons, Fig.~\ref{fig:densmaps}a).
+Especially the equatorial pair cascade (associated with significant unscreened electric fields \citep{supplemental}), creating an equatorial evacuated (\textit{bubble}-shaped) structure (Fig.~\ref{fig:densmaps}b), has not been seen before.
+For the modest multiplicity pair plasma (i.e., $n_{e^\pm}/n_\mathrm{GJ} \lesssim 5$), we note that the roles (i.e., inflowing/outflowing) of the leptons are primarily determined by the choice in the sign of $\bm{\Omega}_\mathrm{h} \cdot \bm{B}$; at higher multiplicities, this asymmetry should vanish and polar-cap acceleration should be highly diminished while reconnection-driven particle acceleration should remain mostly unchanged.